Match Day 2023 Livestream

 With any questions you may still have, do not hesitate to reach out to the career advising team at Pritzker.

-Due to the ongoing uncertainty related to the Covid-19 pandemic, all deadlines and information may be subject to change.
-The University of Chicago Pritzker School of Medicine Career Advising team will be monitoring and updating information received from AAMC, ERAS, NRMP, and individual programs as it becomes available.
+All deadlines and information may be subject to change.
+The University of Chicago Pritzker School of Medicine Career Advising team closely monitors and updates information received from AAMC, ERAS, NRMP, and individual programs as it becomes available.
 The general advising calendar provides current dates and timelines.

 - ERAS - Electronic Residency Application Service